 Recovery after an abortion usually happens quickly.
 But it is different for every woman.

-Around 2 or 3 out of every 100 people who have an abortion at less than 9 weeks pregnant may experience emotional and physical side effects.
+Around 2 or 3 women in every 100 who have an abortion at less than 9 weeks pregnant may experience physical and emotional side effects.

-This should start to gradually improve after a few days, but can last for 1 to 2 weeks.
 This is normal and is usually nothing to worry about.
+It should start to improve after a few days, but can last for 1 to 2 weeks.

-The bleeding is usually similar to normal period bleeding.
+The bleeding is usually like normal period bleeding.
 But you may also pass some small blood clots.

 After a surgical abortion, you might not have any bleeding until your next period is due.

-If you have a medical abortion, you may experience short-lived side effects from the medications, such as nausea and diarrhoea.
+If you have a medical abortion, you may have side effects from the medicine such as nausea and diarrhoea.
 These side effects usually stop within 3 days.

-General anaesthetic and conscious sedation medication can also have side effects.
+General anaesthetic and conscious sedation medicine can also cause side effects.